 The first section of namcouple uses some predefined keywords prefixed by the \$ sign to locate the related information.
-The \$ sign must be in the second column.
-Only 4 keywords are really used by OASIS3-MCT_3.0:
+The \$ sign must be the first non-blank character on the line but can be in any column.
+8 keywords are used by OASIS3-MCT and 5 of these are optional: